-In this context, question arises (which will remain open), about the influence of the current practice of research and education in various fields of geography on the use GIS tools and on the development of curricula in geographic information system education.
+In this context, the question arises (which will remain open) about the influence of the current practice of research and education in various fields of geography on the use of the GIS tools and on the development of curricula in the geographic information system education.

-GIScience/geoinformation/geoinformatics is seen as an artificial, interdisciplinary, multi-dimensional discipline, which geographers share with other areas, as evidenced by the names of some units and departments in geographic faculties.
-On the other hand there are opinions that GIS can only be useful in further development of traditional specialisations of geography.
-What remains to be achieved is the modus vivendi, but that does not solely depend on the scientific discourse in geography.
-This is evidenced, among others, by the popularity of GIS and GPS technologies in the society at large (e.g. through universally available navigation software, Google Maps and Google Earth or mobile applications), that used to be considered specialist qualifications in geography and cartography no longer than a dozen years ago.
-This transitive status of geoinformation technologies in geography may also be illustrated by the number of active professional associations of various geographic specialisation in recent years, independent of the already existing committees within the PTG (cartographers, geomorphologists, climatologists, hydrologists, landscape ecologists), that actively work to promote GIS in their respective specialisations.
+The GIScience/geoinformation/geoinformatics is seen as an artificial, inter-disciplinary, multi-dimensional discipline, which geographers share with other areas, as evidenced by the names of some units and departments in geographic faculties.
+On the other hand there are opinions that the GIS may only be useful in further development of traditional specialisations of geography.
+What remains to be achieved is the modus vivendi but that does not solely depend on the scientific discourse in geography.
+This is evidenced, among others, by the popularity of the GIS and GPS technologies in the society at large (e.g. through universally available navigation software, Google Maps and Google Earth or mobile applications), that used to be considered to be specialist qualifications in geography and cartography no longer than a dozen years ago.
+This transitive status of geoinformation technologies in geography may also be illustrated by the number of active professional associations of various geographic specialisation in recent years, independent of the already existing committees within the

+PTG (cartographers, geomorphologists, climatologists, hydrologists, landscape ecologists), that actively work to promote the GIS in their respective specialisations.

-The situation in geoinformation technology education is also influence by the experience of graduates and freshman students.
+The situation in geoinformation technology education is also influenced by the experience of graduates and freshman students.
 Students' expectations and awareness of geoinformation technologies differ.
 A lot depends on the ability to promote geoinformation specialisations and majors, complete information about the scope of education and competences.
 No less important ... is the habit, shaped during curricular and extracurricular education, ... of using printed maps, atlases and guidebooks (Werner, 2013), as well as the ever more widely available geolocation tools.
 The main argument is the students' and graduates' growing trust in themselves and their qualifications in the labour market and further education.
 On the other hand, the first encounter between geography students and the (undoubtedly) steep learning (and understanding of algorithms) curve of geoinformatics remains contrary to the ease of use of modern software.
-This results in such comments as: "not my cup of tea, the lectures were interesting, but that's not my level yet", "too many applications!"5.
+This results in such comments as: "not my cup of tea, the lectures were interesting but that's not my level yet", "too many applications!"
+5.

-One solution to this problem was a proposition of a couple years ago to create either a geoinformation/geoinformatics specialisation within the field of geography, or to create a separate field of geoinformation/geoinformatics (Kozak et al. 2009), which is already being implemented at several universities.
-The importance of geographic information systems in geography was also emphasised by Jażdżewska and Urbański (2013), who also presented an extensive discussion of the approach to GIS in Polish science, pointing to its flexibility and universality of application in numerous fields.
+One solution to this problem was a proposition submitted a couple of years ago to create either a geoinformation/geoinformatics specialisation within the field of geography or to create a separate field of geoinformation/geoinformatics (Kozak et al. 2009) which is already being implemented at several universities.
+The importance of geographic information systems for geography was also emphasised by Jażdżewska and Urbański (2013) who also presented an extensive discussion of the approach to the GIS in Polish science, pointing to its flexibility and universality of application in numerous fields.

-These external conditions for education in geoinformation technologies in universities' geography units are also supplemented by two factors that apply to all higher education facilities.
-The first is related to the development of technical culture in the society, described by sociologists as generation X, Y, C and now
+These external conditions for education in the field of geoinformation technologies at universities' geography units are also supplemented by two factors that apply to all advanced education facilities.
+The first is related to the development of technical culture in the society, described by sociologists as the generation X, Y, C and now Z6 (McCrindle 2009, Piotrowska 2011, 2015), as the consequence of the implementation of the more and more advanced ICT7 and GIS technologies.
+The second one is